TheGarner/coalaston-airfield/README.md

 Coal Aston Airfield is located in Derbyshire (United Kingdom).
 This freeware airfield is for Microsoft Flight Simulator.

 Use the ICAO code EGCA to locate the airport within Flight Simulator.

-Please note, as of 27/08/2020 there is an error within the simulator that makes this airfield have two ICAO codes.
+# Important Note # as of 27/08/2020 there is an error within the simulator that makes this airfield have two ICAO codes.
 According to wikipedia the correct ICAO code is: EGCA but EGDF will also allow you to spawn at this field.
 Due to this, I have included 2x ZIP files, as I had a problem with airport vehicles spawning when using the correct ICAO when building the package.
 Putting both inside your "Community" folder will make sure the airport vehicles do not spawn as they did not fit in with the type of airfield this is.

 # Installation Steps
 Unzip the folder "CoalAstonAirfieldV1.zip" and then unzip the following folders: "thegarner-airport-egdf-coalaston.zip" into your Microsoft Flight Simulator installation directory under the "Community" folder.